Jack MacGowran

-John Joseph MacGowran (13 October 1918 – 30 January 1973) was an Irish actor, probably best known for his work with Samuel Beckett.
+John Joseph MacGowran (13 October 1918 – 30 January 1973) was an Irish actor.
+He was known for being one of the foremost stage interpreters of the work of Samuel Beckett and Seán O'Casey.
+He was also known to film audiences for his roles as Professor Abronsius in The Fearless Vampire Killers (1967), Juniper in How I Won the War (1967), and Burke Dennings in The Exorcist (1973); MacGowran died during production of the latter film.

-Stage career
+Early life

-MacGowran was born on 13 October 1918 in Dublin, and educated at Synge Street CBS.
+MacGowran was born on 13 October 1918 in the Ranelagh area of Dublin, one of three children born to Catholic parents Matthew and Gertrude (née Shanahan) MacGowran.
+He was educated at Synge Street CBS.
+Prior to his acting career, he worked for Hibernian Insurance.
+He made his stage debut in a Gilbert and Sullivan operetta at the Gaiety Theatre.

+Career

+Stage

 He established his professional reputation as a member of the Abbey Players in Dublin, while he achieved stage renown for his knowing interpretations of the works of Samuel Beckett.
 He appeared as Lucky in Waiting for Godot at the Royal Court Theatre, and with the Royal Shakespeare Company in Endgame at the Aldwych Theatre.
 He released an LP record titled MacGowran Speaking Beckett to coincide with Samuel Beckett's 60th birthday in 1966, and he won the 1970–71 Obie for Best Performance By an Actor in the off-Broadway play MacGowran in the Works of Beckett.
+Beckett‘s television play Eh Joe was written specifically for MacGowran, and he appears on the cover of the play’s published edition.

 He also specialised in the work of Seán O'Casey, creating the role of Joxer in the Broadway musical Juno in 1959, based on Juno and the Paycock, O'Casey's 1924 play about the Irish Civil War.
-He played O'Casey's brother Archie in Young Cassidy (1965), one of John Ford's later films (which the director had to abandon due to ill health).
+He played O'Casey's brother Archie in Young Cassidy (1965), one of John Ford's later films, which the director had to abandon due to ill health, and was completed by Jack Cardiff.

 In 1954, he moved to London, where he became a member of the Royal Shakespeare Company, where he struck up a lasting friendship with actor Peter O'Toole, with whom he later appeared in Richard Brooks' Lord Jim (1965).
-He apparently had a fractious relationship with RSC director Peter Hall.
-He was Old Gobbo in The Merchant of Venice, and when the set arrived, Hall called all the cast into the theatre to view it.
-MacGowran was not there, still in his dressing room.
-An assistant was sent to fetch him.
-He returned alone: "Mr MacGowran says, Mr. Hall, that if you had read the play you would know that Old Gobbo was blind."

 MacGowran played the title role of Gandhi in the Broadway play written by Gurney Campbell in 1971, directed by José Quintero.